 And I go so far as to say this, Greg, quite frankly, and I mean it.

-I believe that given the evidence that the president knew from media reports that have been going on for years about the relationship between the Bidens and this barisma company and influence peddling and that sort of thing, it was the president was obligated to demand an a corruption investigation, an effort to fight corruption, and specifically an investigation into this thing to clear the air one way or another.
+I believe that given the evidence that the president knew from media reports that have been going on for years about the relationship between the Bidens and this barisma company and influence peddling and that sort of thing, the president was obligated to demand a corruption investigation, an effort to fight corruption, and specifically an investigation into this thing to clear the air one way or another.

-In fact, as I say in the piece, I believe that Vice President Biden should have demanded an investigation, because he's got a cloud over him.
+In fact, as I say in the piece, I believe that Vice President Biden should have demanded an investigation because he's got a cloud over him.

 If you look back, as I did in writing this piece, the Wall Street Journal reported five years ago how terrible this relationship appeared to be by Hunter Biden.